The Couch Critic Logo

 Movie

-A historical overview of Oslo’s main street, Karl Johan. // Oslofilm was a series of public information films about life in and around Oslo, produced between 1940 and 1980.
+A short film about elderly care in Oslo.
+Social and welfare services. ***** Oslofilm was a series of public information films about life in and around Oslo, produced between 1940 and 1980.
 Funded by the state, the films offer valuable insight into postwar Norwegian society.
 A wide range of Norwegian filmmakers contributed to the productions, resulting in a rich variety of styles and expressions.
 Several of the films also possess notable cinematic qualities, standing out as more than just informational material.
 The Oslofilms represent a unique and important chapter in Norwegian film history.

 Oslofilm: Renholdsverket poster